MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 - Create an Azure event hub and use it as a Stream Analytics input
 - Create a shared access signature that allows event hubs to be called securely using REST APIs
 - Create a Stream Analytics job and test queries on sample data streams
-- Create a Stream Analytics job and perform queries on live data streams
+- Run a Stream Analytics job and perform queries on live data streams
-- Create a rule that detects anomalies in streaming data
+- Create a rule (query) that detects anomalies in streaming data
 - Use that rule to record anomalies in Azure blobs

 One drawback to hard-coding rules into Stream Analytics is that rules don't "learn" from the data streams, which can lead to false positives in anomaly detection.
 If this concerns you, read the article entitled [Anomaly Detection – Using Machine Learning to Detect Abnormalities in Time Series Data](http://blogs.technet.com/b/machinelearning/archive/2014/11/05/anomaly-detection-using-machine-learning-to-detect-abnormalities-in-time-series-data.aspx) in the Azure team's Machine Learning blog.
 In it, they present an anomaly detection service accessible through a REST API that uses Azure Machine Learning to learn from the data presented to it.
 Imagine combining the power of Stream Analytics to extract information from real-time data streams with the power of Azure Machine Learning to learn from that information and refine the analytics on the fly.
 This is precisely the type of solution that Microsoft Azure empowers you to build!